AmyPhung/amyphung.github.io/_posts/projects/2017-11-2-dolphin-automata.md

 tags: [Mechanical-Prototyping]
 ---

-In the second project of my mechanical prototyping class, our assignment was to construct an automata that used a hand crank as an input and created some sort of interesting mortion with it.
+In the second project of my mechanical prototyping class, our assignment was to construct an automata that used a hand crank as an input and created some sort of interesting motion with it.
 Some ways to do this included gears, cams, and linkages.
 Personally, I was fairly intrigued by linkages, so I wanted to create an automata that used them in some way.
 I settled on an automata that features two dolphins jumping over waves, with the internal linkages visible on one side.

 ### Photos
 <center>